TypicalAM/blog/content/posts/wpa-introduction/index.md

 Then you can use [wireshark](https://www.wireshark.org/) on `mon0` to capture traffic from the networks around you.

-## Something something network card
+## WiFi data link

-**Wi-Fi devices have to communicate *somehow* and if it's not telekineses it's probably radio communication.** Radio means that even if you are not the intended recipient of the message you might be able to catch something by, well, just listening to the radio signals.
-That is what `monitor` mode is on, you basically tell your network interface card to behave like my girlfriend when I bring takeaway food home:
+**Wi-Fi devices have to communicate *somehow* and if it's not telekinesis it's probably radio communication.** Radio means that even if you are not the intended recipient of the message you might be able to catch something by, well, just listening to the radio signals.
+That is what `monitor` mode is about, you basically tell your network interface card to behave like my girlfriend when I bring takeaway food home:

 ![is it for me](isitforme.png)